On conjugates and the asymptotic distortion of 1-dimensional $C^{1+bv}$ diffeomorphisms: On the asymptotic distortion of diffeomorphisms

 this shows that positive asymptotic distortion is a generic property in the latter set.
 However, the construction reveals even more than this: zero asymptotic distortion seems to force a very particular structure for the diffeomorphism.
 Despite this, we were not able to settle the question below:

-{\bf Question 2.} Does there exist a real-analytic diffeomorphism of the interval with no hyperbolic fixed point and having positive asymptotic distortion?\footnote{This was recently affirmatively answered by Cohen in \cite{cohen}; see also \cite{EN} for a more systematic study.}
+{\bf Question 3.} Does there exist a real-analytic diffeomorphism of the interval with no hyperbolic fixed point but having positive asymptotic distortion?\footnote{This was recently answered in the affirmative by Cohen in \cite{cohen}; see also \cite{EN} for a more systematic study.}

 Many other natural questions concerning the value of the asymptotic distortion for specific types of diffeomorphisms arise.